-In Chapter 13, we used compositing to
+In Chapter 13, we used compositing to smoothly animate CSS properties

-smoothly animate CSS properties like transform
+animate layout-inducing properties like width

 or